Famously, Freedom of the Press belongs to him what

 be on the CD for

 that price and you can get tutorials off the web.

 - A B&W laser printer (Color laser printers supposedly get too

-manually fed individual legal-sized sheets and should be capable of
+accepting manually fed individual legal-sized sheets and should be

 - The label material